 For longer-term building resiliency, energy production from solar panels can be added to a rooftop.
 During a power outage, solar energy can operate key components of a building.
 However, most PV systems rely on the grid and will not provide energy during a blackout.
 When power is out, solar panels require energy storage from batteries to operate and provide electricity.
 Consider the cost to a grocery store when loss of power means throwing away aisles of refrigerated and frozen food.
 A battery-backup PV system might well be worth the cost.

 Hand-picked: 4 Biggest Building Maintenance Challenges and Solutions

 Although a true resilient roof system would incorporate all the elements described above, keep in mind that most are relatively simple upgrades to the minimum performance requirements of a roof.
 Building owners have options to increase their roof’s resilience.

 James R. Kirby, AIA, is the Building and Roofing Science Architect for GAF on the East Coast.
-For more information about GAF, visit www.gaf.com.
+Get more information at GAF.